 The program’s activities and impacts in the Dominican Republic (to date) include:

-- Prevented and secured over 330,000 tons of waste (including over 39,00 tons of plastic) from entering into drainage canals, rivers, streams—and ultimately the ocean.
+- Prevented and secured over 380,000 metric tons of waste (including over 50,000 tons of plastic) from entering into drainage canals, rivers, streams—and ultimately the ocean—through its partnership with the Directorate of Special and Strategic Programs of the President (PROPEEP).

-- Mobilized nearly US $4 million in public investment for improved local solid waste management in Samaná Province, in collaboration with the DR’s Ministry of Strategic and Special Projects of the President.
+- Mobilized over $4 million in public investment for improved local solid waste management in Samaná Province, in collaboration with PROPEEP.

 - Improved solid waste management services and waste-related air and water pollution for over 85,000 people in Samaná Province through the remediation of two open dumps.